siberianfox/g2wiki/Job-Exception-Handling.md

   1. Dual USB endpoints - one channel is control (! and %), the other is data (gcode).
 We need to have some way of draining the queued buffers, potentially as far back as the host without having the tool do anything unpredictable.
 There could be multiple megabytes of data backed up on the host side.
   1. For an SD-card data channel, the solution may be as easy as "close the file".
 In fact, that would be the behavior we should emulate with the dual-usb.

+1. **Reset System** - Do a hard reset if the controller is unresponsive or has entered a SHUTDOWN state.

 ### Further Background

 Additional considerations: